What payday lender Wageday Advance going out of business means for you

 Those 50,000 customers will have received an email from Shelby and will be expected to continue paying their debt off.

-Around 650,000 loans have not been transferred and are still owned by CTL.
+Around 650,000 customers have not been transferred and their loans are still owned by CTL.
 Payments will not be taken from these accounts until after the administration process is finished.

+Charges and interest on existing loans have been frozen, but customers can continue to make payments.

-Some customers will see a reduction in how much they owe due to the administration proceedings.
+Some customers will see a reduction in how much they owe following the administration proceedings due to potential compensation.

 As part of the process, the administrators will calculate how much to knock off any outstanding loan and how they will pay the money back.